 This is one of the most common child support questions we get.
 After divorcing in California, the primary parent, the one with the most overnights and who spends the most time with the child, generally receives child support.

-In most cases, these payments continue until the child hits 18 and graduates high school.
-Though there are certain circumstances where it may last longer.
-Your divorce decree and parenting plan should detail all of the specifics. more on that later.
+In most cases, these payments continue until the child hits 18 or graduates high school, whichever happens later.
+There are, however, certain circumstances where it lasts longer.
+Your divorce decree and parenting plan should detail all of the specifics.
+More on that later.

 Related Reading: An In-Depth Look At Types Of Child Custody